corrode/corrode.github.io/content/blog/foundational-software/index.md

 Rust serves as a catalyst: companies start using it for critical software but then, as they get more comfortable with the language, expand into using it in other areas of their business:

 > I've seen it play out as we built Aurora DSQL - we chose Rust for the new dataplane components, and started off developing other components with other tools.
-The control plane in Kotlin, operations tools in Typescript, etc. Standard "right tool for the job" stuff.
+The control plane in Kotlin, operations tools in TypeScript, etc. Standard "right tool for the job" stuff.
 But, as the team has become more and more familiar and comfortable with Rust, it's become the way everything is built.
 A lot of this is because we've seen the benefits of Rust, but at least some is because the team just enjoys writing Rust.
 >
 > -- [Marc Brooker, engineer at Amazon Web Services in Seattle on lobste.rs](https://smallcultfollowing.com/babysteps/blog/2025/05/15/10-years-of-rust/)

 That fully aligns with my experience: I find that teams become ambitious after a while.
 They reach for loftier goals because they *can*.
 The fact they don't have to deal with security issues anymore enables better affordances.
-From my conversations with other Rustaceans, we all made the same observation: suddenly we can build more ambitious projects that we never dared tackling before.
+From my conversations with other Rustaceans, we all made the same observation: suddenly we can build more ambitious projects that we never dared tackle before.

 It feels to me as if this direction is more promising: starting with the foundational tech and growing into application-level/business-level code if needed/helpful.
 That's better than the other way around, which often feels unnecessarily clunky.